 Having this language at your fingertips gives you two advantages.
 Firstly, it sounds impressive to the examiner.
 Secondly, pre-prepared language gives you that little bit of extra time to focus on the topic.

 - Take out your phone and open the timer.
 Set it for one minute.
 Then choose an item to talk about and make notes.
 Think of three points for each of the bullet points.
 Then record yourself talking for two minutes.

 - Listen to your talk, and note down what you said.
 How well did you structure your ideas?
 Did you use ‘structural language’?
 If not, think about how you could have done the task better.
 Note down some ‘structural language’ that you could use.

 - Then, try again.

-There is a simulated Speaking Task 2 Test Practice in Road to IELTS Test Drive.
+There is a simulated Speaking Part 2 Test Practice in Road to IELTS Free Version with a timer and instructions on how to grade your work.
 Try it out!